 Experts have claimed that when taking a dump, squatting position is more natural and can help avoid colon disease, constipation, hemorrhoids, pelvic floor issues, and similar ailments.

 Kids of younger age already know this.
-Have you ever wondered why they squat down when they’re just about to soil there diaper.
+Have you ever wondered why they squat down when they’re just about to soil their diaper?

 It’s all got to do with the angle.

-When this happens were forced to push harder, and if we push to hard we can do more harm then good.
+When this happens were forced to push harder, and if we push too hard we can do more harm then good.
 Things like pop a blood vessel, hemorrhoids.

 Trust me you don’t want them.
 They are painful and not the most comfortable thing you want to have hanging out of you that’s for sure.